Why 95% Of Traders Fail – The 95/5 Rule Of Trading

 Once the market had crashed and started to recover, they took back everything at a discount.

 This is how a large majority of people made 7-9 figures even during a crash.
 They were smart and did independent research.
+Not relying on other people, sticking to their core checklists.

 Before you invest in anything you should be willing to do hours and hours of research and find out everything you need to know about that specific stock, business, currency or asset.